An unknottedness result for noncompact self shrinkers: Proof of Theorem

-With that in mind to show the flow of $M^\epsilon$ will be nonempty we consider the lifts of the perturbation $M^\epsilon$ to the universal cover of $\widehat{R_{out, in}}$ to get a graphical perturbation $A^\epsilon$ of $A$; note that since $A$ is a covering of $M$ which is asymptotically conical (and hence has a uniform tubular neighborhood) the perturbation $M^\epsilon$ can be taken to be embedded and so will the lift $A^\epsilon$.
-Furthermore, we may considering the lifted approximating surgery flows $\widehat{S_t}$ and $\widehat{M_t}$ of $M_t$ in $\widehat{R_{out, in}}$ which flow ``out'' of $A$ (we do not consider the lift of the flow to the other boundary components).
+With that in mind to show the flow of $M^\epsilon$ will be nonempty we consider the lifts of the perturbation $M^\epsilon$ to the universal cover of $\widehat{R_{out, in}}$ to get a graphical perturbation $A^\epsilon$ of $A$ for $\epsilon$ small -- this is well defined in that there is indeed a connected component of the lift of $M^\epsilon$ for each connected component of $\widehat{M}$, graphical over their component, as a consequence of the fact that contractible open sets are evenly covered and that $M$ has a uniform tubular neighborhood (measured in Euclidean distance) since its asymptotically conical.
+Similarly, $A^\epsilon$ is embedded for $\epsilon$ small.
+Furthermore, we may consider the lifted approximating surgery flows $\widehat{S_t}$ and $\widehat{M_t}$ of $M_t$ in $\widehat{R_{out, in}}$ which flow ``out'' of $A$ -- we need not consider the lift of the flow to the other boundary components as discussed above.
 We now discuss some properties of these lifted flows: $ $